jamestomasino/stutter/README.md

 ## 3rd Party Runtime Libraries

 Full page content is analyzed and isolated by means of the [Mozilla Readability Library](https://github.com/mozilla/readability).
 The version in this project is modified for linting and exported as an es6 module.
+No changes have been made to the library logic.

 [babel-polyfill](https://babeljs.io/docs/en/babel-polyfill) is used during runtime to emulate a full ES2015+ where a browser may be insufficient.